 - From NCIS to CSI, people are indulging in television shows further heightening their expectations in a court room.
 It’s the TV era and everyone expects CSI-level investigations supported by visual demonstrative exhibits.
 Put juries in the center of the scene and the environment in which it occurred.
 Take anyone on a virtual walk through.
 Is this a true and accurate representation?
 Yes.

-More FAQs coming your way in Part 3 – Check back soon.
+Now that you’ve read OSCR360 FAQs Part 2, more are coming your way in Part 3 – Check back soon.

 To learn more about OSCR360, visit our OSCR site here.

 About the Co-Authors:

 Carmella Giancursio is L-Tron’s Public Relations Specialist & Content Editor.
 When she’s not working, spending time with her husband, or taking care of her 3 young kids, she can be found in the kitchen, channeling her Italian heritage!
 Email info@L-Tron.com with questions, or call us at (800) 830-9523.

 Alexandra Myers is a member of L-Tron’s EduTechie and Solutions Team.
 She loves learning new things and reading about areas of interest including digital marketing, content design, business, and technology.
 Her motivation comes from combining marketing technique with data and customer feedback to achieve success.
 In her free time, Alexandra loves deal-hunting, trying new recipes, exploring her new home in Rochester, and taking some time to enjoy life!
 To reach with questions or comments, email alex.myers@L-Tron.com